mendix/docs/apidocs/index.md

 The API documentation is divided into the sections described below.

-# Business Server API
+# Runtime API

 Extend your application model using Java.
-All functionality and information from both the application model and Business Server is accessible via these APIs.
+All functionality and information from both the application model and Mendix Runtime is accessible via these APIs.

 *   [Mendix 6 Server Runtime](https://apidocs.mendix.com/6/runtime/)
 *   [Mendix 5 Server Runtime](https://apidocs.mendix.com/5/runtime/)